 The search and hiring process can be a very labor intensive and time-consuming task for the search committee and administrative offices, but it's also one of the most rewarding.
-The faculty and librarian members who serve on a search committee will collaborate, sharing their experiences and expertise to select a candidate who will ultimately meet the needs of the department, the university, and most importantly the students.
-As search committee members, your willingness to work together and participate in this process is essential to the success of the search.
+The faculty and librarian members who serve on the search committee will collaborate, sharing their experiences and expertise, to select a candidate who will ultimately meet the needs of the department, the university, and most importantly - the students.
+As search committee members, your willingness to work together and participate in this process is essential to the success of the search, and certainly most appreciated.
 This handbook is meant to serve as a guide, ensuring consistency throughout the hiring process across departments.
 It has been written in coordination with the MSCA Collective Bargaining Agreement and the Massachusetts State University Department Chair Handbook.

-As a university, we strive to recruit the most qualified candidates for available faculty and librarian positions.
+As a university, we strive to recruit the most qualified candidates for the available faculty and librarian positions.
+Keep in mind that the search process has broader implications as well.
 As agents for the university, the impression of Fitchburg State is based solely on the courtesy, timeliness, and professionalism of our communication with the candidates.
-The ways in which searches are conducted reflect our individual, departmental, and institutional values.
+Furthermore, the ways in which searches are conducted reflect our individual, departmental, and institutional values.
+Through the university's strategic and academic plan, the following vision statement has been established: